Intervention Overview

 Public Policy for Equal Dignity

-The point is not the absence or presence of sameness or equality, but the absence or presence of ranking human worthiness.
-The problem arises when some people are regarded and treated as inherently higher beings and others as inherently lesser beings.
+Indeed, when we speak here of equal dignity for all, the point is not the absence or presence of sameness or that everybody should become identical and uniform, the point is the absence or presence of the ranking of human worthiness.
+The problem arises when some people are regarded as inherently higher beings and others as inherently lesser beings.
 What is obscene, in a world that believes in the human rights ideals of equal dignity, is such ranking, not difference and diversity.
-Diversity and difference can, without a problem, go together with sameness of value and worthiness; there is no automatism that necessarily links diversity and difference to rankings.
+Robert Fuller calls the abuse of the ideal of equal dignity rankism.
+Diversity and difference can, without a problem, go together with sameness of value and worthiness; there is no automatism that links diversity and difference to rankings.
 More even, sameness of worthiness is the only constructive context, within which difference can serve as diversity that enriches everybody.
+Being equally different is the path to dignity.

-Clearly, the last part of the previous sentence exposes that we cannot disengage from the problem of poverty that easily.
-Because, what does it mean to "treat the poor as human beings with equal dignity"?
-Does it not mean to not exploit them, does it not mean to provide them, if not with "sameness" or "equality," so at least with equal chances?
+Yet, the previous sentences also expose that we cannot disengage from the problem of inequality that easily.
+What does it mean to "treat the poor as human beings with equal dignity"?
+Does it not mean to provide them with equal chances?
 Indeed, as soon as human rights are defined in this way, when "equal chances and enabling environments for all" are on the table, Lévinasian "caring for the other" is also on the table.
 Yet, again, it is not sameness that is called for, but enabling environments for all.

 World Law for Equal Dignity

-As to global law, we might describe the current situation as follows (Lindner, 2004): At the beginning of industrialization we had entrepreneurs living in luxury and workers suffer abominable conditions.
+As to global law, we might describe the current situation as follows (Lindner, 2004): At the beginning of industrialization many entrepreneurs lived in luxury and workers suffered abominable conditions.
 Entrepreneurs' wives often engaged in charity.
-Those wives placed small plasters on the large wounds their husbands had inflicted.
-At the national level, this situation has improved in many parts of the world.
-In a number of countries, superordinate structures of national laws and institutions offer living conditions to all citizens which are considerably more dignified in their setup than during earlier periods of industrialization.
-However, at the global level, superordinate structures of global laws and institutions are still wanting.
-More so, it is not only the global economic order that is as of yet in need of fair and dignified development, we furthermore have not yet created the police force at the global level that we consider to be normal at the national level.
+Those wives placed small band-aids on the large wounds their husbands had inflicted.
+At the national level, this situation has improved in some parts of the world.
+In a number of countries, national laws and institutions represent superordinate structures that offer living conditions to all citizens which are considerably more dignified than during earlier periods of industrialization.
+However, in other parts of the world, and, particularly at the global level, such superordinate structures of global laws and institutions are gravely wanting.

 A Decent Global Society

-Avishai Margalit wrote the book The Decent Society (1996), in which he calls for institutions that do not anymore humiliate citizens.
-He states that it is not sufficient to merely aspire to building just societies, decent societies should be implemented that do not entail humiliation.
+Avishai Margalit wrote the book The Decent Society (1996), in which he calls for institutions that no longer humiliate their citizens.
+He posits that it is not sufficient to merely aspire to building just societies, decent societies should be implemented that do not entail humiliation.
 Humiliating living conditions are not only unjust; they are also obscene.
-Decency reigns when humiliation is being minimized, humiliation in relationships, but particularly humiliation inflicted by institutions.
+Decency reigns when humiliation is minimized, particularly humiliation inflicted by institutions.
 Decency reigns when dignity for all is made possible.
-Decency calls for a joint effort to attain the goals of the United Nations Millennium Declaration of September 2000.

 World Democracy for Equal Dignity

-In his March 2005 proposals for action, General-Secretary Kofi Annan, calls for "A Democracy Fund should be created at the UN to provide assistance to countries seeking to establish or strengthen their democracy."
+"A Democracy Fund should be created at the UN to provide assistance to countries seeking to establish or strengthen their democracy."
+This were the words of then UN General-Secretary Kofi Annan in his March 2005 proposals for action.

 Global Ethics for Equal Dignity

+Article 1 of the Universal Declaration of Human Rights of 1948 states that "all human beings are born free and equal in dignity and rights."
 Global ethical norms are "not utopian.
-They are a realistic vision of hope," according to Hans Küng (2004).
-They play themselves out as injunctions and commitments, whereof the last goes as follows: "Not to abuse sexuality, cheat, humiliate or dishonor, but to commit to a culture of partnership and equal dignity for men and women" (italics added).
+They are a realistic vision of hope," posits theologian Hans Küng (2004).
+Global ethical norms play out as injunctions and commitments, whereof the last is as follows: "Not to abuse sexuality, cheat, humiliate or dishonor, but to commit to a culture of partnership and equal dignity for men and women" (italics added).

-HumanDHS wishes to promote global brainstorming on how we can design a new global culture.
-We suggest we need a new global culture that includes all useful and functional aspects of traditional cultural practices from all cultural realms on the globe, be it Japanese or Egyptian or Chinese or French cultural practices, many of which are currently choked by Western uniformity.
-We recommend, however, that we do not include those cultural practices that have damaging effects, resembling bygone Chinese foot binding.
-And it would furthermore be advisable, we believe, to refrain from including differences that are so irreconcilable that that they split the common ground that humankind needs in order to coexist on planet Earth.
+The HumanDHS fellowship wishes to promote global reflection on how we can design a new global culture.
+We suggest we need a new global culture that includes all dignifying aspects of traditional cultural practices from all cultural realms on the globe, be it from indigenous cultural practices, which are currently in grave danger, or from larger entities, such as the Japanese or Chinese or Egyptian cultural realms, many of which increasingly surrender to Western uniformity.
+We recommend, however, to refrain from including all those cultural practices that have damaging effects, all those that resemble, for instance, bygone Chinese foot binding.
+And it would furthermore be advisable, we believe, to refrain from including differences that are so irreconcilable that they split the common ground that humankind is in need of if all want to coexist on planet Earth.
 We commend using human rights as sifting tool to decide how to make these choices.

 From Social Exclusion to Equal Dignity